Travelgate/documentation/kb/getting-started-with-travelgate/about-us.md

 ---

 # About us

-# What is TravelgateX?
-## We are the Global Marketplace for the Travel Industry.

 ### What is TravelgateX and how can it help me?💡

+> "We are the Global Marketplace for the Travel Industry."

 TravelgateX operates as a **Connectivity Marketplace**, bringing together Buyers and Sellers of travel product.
 Our cutting-edge technology has earned the trust and confidence of major industry players as well as specialized providers worldwide.